ahmadajmi/multilingualwithangular/multilingualwithangular.md

 ### Remember the Language after Page Refresh

-After we have built the switching language feature and users loved it so much and so yes they can't believe they are able to change the language to use their preferred one, after that they closed the App and come back or they did a page refresh, what will happen in this case is they will see the App in the initial language we set using `preferredLanguage` and this is not good for the user experience and user time, so what we need to do is to let the user continue use the App with his selected language where he left off.
-We can fix this by using the browser localStorage to store the user selected language and then use it later so our App can remember which language the user have chosen the last time.
+Well, we've built the switching language feature and we're able to change the language and use our favorite one. **after that they closed the App and come back or they did a page refresh, what will happen in this case is they will see the App in the initial language we set using `preferredLanguage` and this is not good for the user experience and user time, so what we need to do is to let the user continue use the App with his selected language where he left off.** We can solve this problem by using the browser localStorage to store the user selected language and then use it later.
+In this way our application will remember which language has been chosen by the user the last time he used the app.

-We will use [angular-translate-storage-local] extension for that, first install the package with bower:
+We'll use [angular-translate-storage-local](https://github.com/angular-translate/bower-angular-translate-storage-local) extension for this purpose.
+First install the package with Bower:

 ```
 bower install angular-translate-storage-local --save
 ```

-This will also install `angular-cookies` and `angular-translate-storage-cookie`as dependencies, once installed we need to update the Gulp task with the new files then run `gulp build`.
+Running this command, we'll also install `angular-cookies` and `angular-translate-storage-cookie`as dependencies.
+Once installed, we need to update the Gulp task with the new files running `gulp build`.

 ``` javascript
 gulp.task('js', function(){